iamargus95/Learning-Terraform/Exercises/Ubuntu_LTS_AWS/Exercise_01.md

-# Terraform config to create a server with Ubuntu LTS as the image.
+# Terraform config to create a server on AWS with Ubuntu LTS as the image.

 Commands Used